search

 The kindergarten classrooms are designed to have individual gardens that encourage seamless outdoor and indoor integration of space.
 With every increase in grade, classes become more functional to induce structured learning.
 The overall design approach was to avoid sharp edges in walls, columns, slab edges, and in every detail possible to ensure safety.

-The intent was to have the space ventilated naturally with sufficient lighting resulted in having all walls stop at lintel height and have openable windows above, to allow hot air to dissipate and increase cross ventilation
+At Rane Vidyalaya School, the intent was to have the space ventilated naturally with sufficient lighting resulted in having all walls stop at lintel height and have openable windows above, to allow hot air to dissipate and increase cross ventilation.

 Taking inspiration from temple mandapams where huge gatherings took place, there is an enclosed central courtyard planned with perforated light wells in the roof.
 This courtyard would serve as a multi-functional place of congregation for lunch breaks, school assembly, exhibition space, co-curricular training, and small gatherings.
 The courtyard is placed in such a way that it is visually connected at all levels.